 After configuring this information correctly, your application can seamlessly integrate with the Stripe payment system and Supabase database.

-After filling in the parameters, click Start Deployment to begin deployment, which will take 1-3 minutes.
+After filling in the parameters, click create now to start deployment.
+The deployment may take 1-3 minutes.
 If the project fails during deployment, you can modify it based on the Build Logs and Build Summary, or contact staff to resolve the issue.

-Note: Since our template is adapted for subscription logic, when adding a product, select Recurring.
+Note: Since our template is adapted for subscription logic, when adding a product, you need to select Recurring.